yabellini/docs.carpentries.org/topic_folders/governance/committee-policy.md

 ### Committee Termination
 A committee may naturally cease to function upon fulfilling its role, in which case the Executive Council should be notified.
+The Core Team may terminate committees that it had approved.
-The Executive Council may terminate a committee at any time if the committee is not deemed necessary any more.
+Executive Council may terminate any committee at any time if the committee is not deemed necessary any more.

 ### Past & Current Committees